JamesSuryaPutra/Basics-of-Kaggle-Part-4-Python/Course Notes/Backslash Character Usage.md

-# Backlash Character Usage in Strings
+# Backlash character usage in strings
 The table below summarizes some important uses of the backslash character.

     What you type...
 What you get	example	print(example)